melbourne-lab/canopy_flowering/notes/paper_notes.md

 The drift argument - perhaps there is going to be drift in my later-flowering plants because of the paucity of available mates?
 This reinforces that a selfing study should be done next year.
 Did the UNC duo look at selfing in *T*?
 I do know it was done for *C* in some of the 90s papers.

+### Servedio, M.R., et al. 2011.
+Magic traits in speciation: "magic" but not rare?
+TREE.

+- Gene flow and speciation - gene flow and recombination recombinize associations between genes under divergent selection and/or genes causing non-random mating that leads to pre-mating
+	- but a selection-recombination antagonism disappears if non-random mating depends on the trait under divergent selection (because the recombination stops? or the gene flow?)
+	- **magic traits** are those which cause non-random mating and is also under divergent selection
+	- are these traits common?
+- defining magic traits
+	- a *magic gene* is subject to divergent selection and also pleiotropically influences reproductive isolation
+	- must be true (due to the pleiotropy) that recombination can not disrupt this relationship
+	- there must be selective pressures favoring different optima that can coexist in the same population
+	- this doesn't include traits that evolve via uni-directional selection e.g. reduce dispersal
+	- necessary outcome is the trait contributing to the evolution of reproductive isolation (what does it mean to say "evolution of reproductive isolation" rather than "reproductive isolation"?)
+	- see: models with: (refs herein)
+		- a single locus contributing to non-random mating and fitness
+		- a trait w/ multiple loci with dual effects on viability and reproductive isolation
+		- mating cues being under divergent selection
+		- mating within a chosen habitat type (is this us?)
+- *Automatic* magic traits: non-random mating "built into" traits under divergent selection with non-random mating as an unavoidable byproduct
+	- e.g., phenology (Lowry et al. 2008 "The strength and genetic basis of reproductive isolating barriers in flowering plants")
+	- other examples: flower color (if different colors mean different pollinators), habitat choice
+	- could also occur if individual survival (in specific environments/locations) produces assortative mating; local adaptation will contribute to the assortative mating
+- *Classic* magic trait: divergent selection acting on mating cues (but not necessarily producing non-random mating?)
+	- requires: (1) the magic trait and not something correlated must control the selection (2) the magic trait and not something correlated must produce non-random mating
+		- e.g., butterflies that prefer to mate with the same color pattern (divergence produces sexual isolation) and coloration is subject to divergent selection (somehow related to mimicry)
+	- could also arise due to selection acting on mating preferences (sensory drive: perception of potential mates)
+- Importance of magic traits: end result of speciation (degree thereof? differentiation at least I guess) depends on the magnitude of the effect
+	- reproductive isolation can occur by other means independent of the magic trait (should ask: how much isolation is there before the magic trait divergence)
+	- some stuff about mimicking by non-magic traits... linkage disequilibrium, etc., also interactions

+Digging this but hard to directly tie in to what we're doing.
+Magic traits: same trait (gene) is simultaneously under divergent selection and producing reproductive isolation.
+One ref in here (Lowry) that discusses flowering phenology as a barrier here.

+Divergent selection - are we seeing this?
+We don't have evidence that selection is necessarily operating in either system.
+The trait producing reproductive isolation is quite obvious though.
+It's physical or physiological constraints is it not?
+Or is that selection?
+Not sure.

+###